Why choose Shepherd and Wedderburn for Financial products and services?

 We advise on the approach of the Financial Conduct Authority (FCA) to regulating payment services and electronic money, as well as the perimeter of its regulatory powers and the scope of exemptions and exclusions.

 We also advise banks on their terms and conditions for payment accounts, the FCA’s rules and guidance in the Banking: Conduct of Business Sourcebook (BCOBS) and applicable statutory requirements, such as the Payment Accounts Regulations 2015.

 Our expertise covers the full lifecycle of mortgage lending:

-- Funding: drawing on our firm’s extensive expertise in debt capital markets and securitisation, we carry out due diligence reviews on mortgage portfolios for residential mortgage-backed securitisations (RMBS), covered bond programmes, forward flow contracts, mortgage warehouse facilities and loan book sales.
+Funding: drawing on our firm’s extensive expertise in debt capital markets and securitisation, we carry out due diligence reviews of mortgage portfolios for residential mortgage-backed securitisations (RMBS), covered bond programmes, forward flow contracts, mortgage warehouse facilities and loan book sales.

 Secured business lending and asset and invoice finance

 Our team has a thorough understanding of the practicalities of providing finance to commercial businesses.
 Our services for high street banks and specialist lenders include preparing template forms of loan documentation for lending to companies, partnerships, trusts, associations and sole traders, in addition to preparing the full range of security precedents for any category of asset being offered as collateral.